7x11x13/songs-to-youtube/README.md

 - Extracts other metadata which can be used in template strings for the video title/description etc.
 - Can concatenate songs to upload an album as a single video
 - Can upload an album as a playlist of multiple videos
-- Encode multiple videos in parallel
+- Encodes multiple videos in parallel
 - Multi-user support
 - Does not re-encode audio